Timberwolves waited and waited before plug was finally pulled on season

 It's one thing to put up shots and improve your offensive game while in isolation or individual workouts.
 But defense relies on communication and teamwork.
 How can you develop that when most physical workouts have to be individual?

-“A lot of our young guys especially, they have standing appointments with certain coaches to go through not just their game film but we’re watching other teaching tapes,” Saunders said.
-“We’re watching also player comps, ones that guys can draw something from defensively especially.
-That’s why getting guys together and being able to work in larger groups is going to be important for us.
-Because a huge part of defense is communication, continuity and just an understanding of terminology.”
+"A lot of our young guys especially, they have standing appointments with certain coaches to go through not just their game film but we're watching other teaching tapes," Saunders said. "… That's why getting guys together and being able to work in larger groups is going to be important for us.
+Because a huge part of defense is communication, continuity and just an understanding of terminology."

 The Wolves were still figuring out their terminology as the season was going along in March.
 With this season ending early and next season starting late, they'll have to wait a long time to get it down cold.